meenie216/family-dashboard/README.md

 # Family Dashboard

 A replacement for the whiteboard calendar that we maintain.
-Each familiy member gets a row, and 7 columns allow for a week of activities to be displayed.
+Each family member gets a row, and 7 columns allow for a week of activities to be displayed.

 Whiteboard was difficult to maintain, and as most of us were also keeping a google calendar as well, automation seemed like a winner.